Cathedral Financial Consultants Limited, advising clients since 2003.

 Personal Pension in Ireland

-A personal pension plan in Ireland serves as a retirement savings vehicle, allowing you to contribute either periodically or in a single lump sum.
-These contributions are subsequently invested, in assets such as the stock market, with the objective of growing your pension fund to provide income during your retirement years.
+A Personal Pension Plan (PPP) in Ireland is a retirement savings tool that enables you to contribute either regularly or as a single lump sum.
+These contributions are then invested in assets such as the stock market, with the aim of growing your pension fund to provide income during your retirement years.

 What’s in this guide?